chevanlol360/OptimusF7_Fx1_Simplicity_Kernel/README.md

     $ cd Loki
     $ git clone https://github.com/chevanlol360/loki

-Doubble click on the run.sh file and open it with terminal and when its done a new file called smpboot.loki will be the output flash it to your device.
+Go inside the Loki folder and doubble click on the run.sh file and open it with terminal and when its done a new file called smpboot.loki will be the output flash it to your device.